jwalareddy/cs5293sp20-project1/README.md

 def concepts() :
 I used the wordnet package to find the synonyms of the word, the wordnet.synsets() function is used to find the synonyms for any given word, using the following command.
 ~~~
-synon = wordnet.synsets(word)
+synonyms = wordnet.synsets(word)
 ~~~
+def redact() :
+Once, I have the individuals list of names, dates and genders, I performed the redact function on them.
+At a time, I did the redaction each for names, genders, dates and concepts.
+Also, I tried to write individual functions each for redaction where in in redact_names(), I return a list with the redacted names and similarily for other redaction functions.
+I have written using the same methodology as in the previous one.
+Only that each of them is redacted as it is read.

 def stats() :
 Stats takes either the name of a file, or special files (stderr, stdout), and writes a summary of the redaction process.
 Some statistics to include are the types and counts of redacted terms and the statistics of each redacted file.
+I displayed the statistics of the redacted names, genders and dates in a given file.
+Among those terms, I assumed the names and dates to be highly sensitive terms and displayed the total terms redacted as the sum of those.
+This is my assumption for them to be highly sensitive terms.

 # Sample Outputs :
 # Redacting names :